MassiveCraft/Vampire/README.md

 <b>Read the full userguide here: [http://mcteam.org/plugins/vampire](http://mcteam.org/plugins/vampire)</b><br/>
 <b>Please do it :) It is very informative.</b>

 The base chat console command is `/v` or simply `v`.
-This means you don’t need to write the forward slash if you don’t feel like it. :)
+This means you don't need to write the forward slash if you don't feel like it. :)
 The base command `v` can be used by vampires to display their current blood reservoir.
 There are also the following subcommands for server operators (OP):

 * `v infect [playername] *[amount from 0 to 100]`<br>The player turns into vampire at infection 100.
 0 means no infection.